 About

-The TOSI Hatrock Awards recognize trainees with a proven record in developing Open Science enabling methods and tools.
+The TOSI Hatrock Awards recognize trainees with a proven track record of developing and contributing to Open Science initiatives, and/or in integrating Open Science best practices into their research, within their labs and beyond.
 Dale Hatrock was a graduate student in the Integrated Program in Neuroscience who passed away in 2021.
-Dale was passionate about developing methods and experimental protocols that enabled others to answer their research questions using the most advanced and technically-sound approaches.
-Dale was also highly committed to openly communicating his ideas so that his colleagues could learn, replicate, and build upon his rigorous methods.
+Dale was passionate about developing experimental methods and experimental that allowed others to answer their research questions using the most advanced and technically sound approaches.
+Dale was also very committed to communicating his ideas openly so that his colleagues could learn, replicate, and build on his rigorous methods.

 Value

-One award of CAD 1 000 in the form of a cash award to the winning Hatrock Award recipient.
-Two awards of CAD 500 each will be given to the top two runners-up for the award.
+One award of CAD $1,000 in the form of a cash award will be given to the Hatrock Award recipient.
+Two awards of CAD $500 each will be awarded to the top two runners-up for the award.

 Eligibility and Conditions

-- This award is open to graduate students and post-doctoral fellows working under the supervision of a principal investigator based at The Neuro.
+1. This award is open to McGill graduate students and postdoctoral fellows working under the supervision of a principal investigator (PI) based at The Neuro.

-- Award recipients may be asked to contribute to efforts to spread/build Open Science practices in the Neuro community and offer advice to others when relevant to their expertise, and participate in Open Science community events.
-Award recipients may be asked to present at Open Science or other related events.
+3. Recipients of this award may be asked to contribute to efforts to disseminate/develop Open Science practices in the Neuro community and to offer advice to others where relevant to their expertise, as well as to participate in community events.
+Awardees may be asked to present at Open Science in Action Symposium or other related events.

 Submission